mmrajooo/mmrajooo.github.io/content/post/vagabond.md

 categories = [ "blog" ]
 weight = 0
 +++
-**This Blog is still under heavy contruction...
-I hope to go live soon in Aug 2019 In the meantime I have my old blog all  summarised in this one post here**

 I had studied this poem by R. L. Stevenson when I was in high school, it was my favorite and is a great source of inspiration.